ZhgChg.Li

 });

-You can also add your own required validation; here it only validates that the branch must be filled in, otherwise, it will throw an error message.
+You can also add your own required field validations.
+Here, it only checks that the branch must be filled in; otherwise, an error message will appear.

-If you think this is not secure enough, you can add password verification or restrict usage to specific accounts.
+If you think this is not secure enough, you can add password verification or restrict access to specific accounts.

-The last line Slack notification functionality requires proper Slack setup.
-If you do not have a Slack Bot App or do not want to connect to Slack, you can directly use iOSGitHub.dispatchWorkflow("CD-Deploy.yml") in the Demo Actions Repo and remove the SLACK_USER_ID parameter.
+The last line Slack notification requires proper Slack setup.
+If you don’t have a Slack Bot App or don’t want to integrate Slack, you can directly use iOSGitHub.dispatchWorkflow("CD-Deploy.yml") in the Demo Actions Repo and remove the SLACK_USER_ID parameter.

-Refresh the test “Web Application” URL to check if the changes are correct:
+Refresh the test “Web App” URL to check if the changes are correct:

-Fill in the data and click “Submit Request” to test the packaging form:
+Fill in the information and click “Submit Request” to test the packaging form:

-A successful submission prompt indicates no issues, and you can also see the task starting to execute in the packaging records 🎉:
+A successful submission means everything is fine, and you can see the task started running in the build records 🎉:

 Common Submission Errors:

-Required input ‘SLACK_USER_ID’ not provided : The SLACK_USER_ID field in GitHub Actions is required, but it was not provided.
-This may be due to a failed Slack setup or the current User Email not matching a corresponding Slack UID.
+Required input ‘SLACK_USER_ID’ not provided : The SLACK_USER_ID field is required in GitHub Actions but was not provided.
+This may be due to Slack configuration failure or the current User Email not matching any Slack UID.

-Workflow does not have ‘workflow_dispatch’ trigger, Branch is outdated, please update xxx branch: The selected branch cannot find the corresponding Action Workflow file (the file specified in iOSGitHub.dispatchWorkflow).
+Workflow does not have ‘workflow_dispatch’ trigger and Branch is outdated, please update the xxx branch: The selected branch cannot find the corresponding Action Workflow file (the file specified by iOSGitHub.dispatchWorkflow).

-No ref found for, Branch not found: This branch cannot be found.
+No ref found for, Branch not found : The branch could not be found.

-The last small feature is to integrate Firebase App Distribution to directly obtain download information and links, making it convenient to click and download/install directly from the packaging platform tool on mobile.
+The last small feature is integrating Firebase App Distribution to directly get download info and links, making it easy to open the packaging platform tool on a mobile device and click to download and install.

-Previously introduced in “Google Apps Script x Google APIs Quick Integration Method”, GAS can quickly and painlessly integrate with Firebase.
+Previously introduced “Google Apps Script x Google APIs Quick Integration Method“—GAS can quickly and easily integrate with Firebase.

 Integration Principle

-Before integration, let me explain this “Tricky” integration principle.
+Before integration, let’s first explain the “Tricky” integration principle.

-Our packaging platform does not have a database; it purely acts as an API relay station.
-Therefore, during the packaging operation in GitHub Actions CD-Deploy.yml, we pass the Job Run ID into the Release Note (it can also be passed into the Build Number):
+Our packaging platform has no database and serves purely as an API relay station; so in practice, when we run the packaging job in GitHub Actions CD-Deploy.yml, we include the Job Run ID in the Release Note (of course, it can also be included in the Build Number):

 ID="${{ github.run_id }}" // Job Run ID